Fast Stochastic Second-Order Adagrad for Nonconvex Bound-Constrained Optimization: Introduction

+Focusing on \tal{Adagrad} for constrained problems, we are aware of only \cite{AlacLyu23,AlacMaliChev21} that provide the stochastic analysis of a projected version of \tal{Adagrad-Norm}.
+More generally, stochastic gradient-based methods for constrained problems have been proposed, e.g., in \cite{AlacLyu23,CurtKungRobiWang23,DaviDrus19,ghadimi2016composite,Wangpierzhoucurt26} and references there-in, but these techniques differ considerably from the \tal{AdaGrad}-like gradient algorithms considered here.

-\item The third shortcoming is that, to the best of the authors' knowledge, bias in the gradient oracle has never been considered for \tal{Adagrad}, in contrast with other stochastic optimization techniques (see \cite{BlanCartMeniSche19,BeraCaoSche21} for instance). \end{itemize}
+\item The third shortcoming is that, to the best of the authors' knowledge, bias in the gradient oracle has been considered only for \tal{AdaGrad-Norm} in \cite{AlacLyu23,AlacMaliChev21}, in contrast with other stochastic optimization techniques (see \cite{BeraCaoSche21, BlanCartMeniSche19} for instance). \end{itemize}

 The challenge addressed in this paper is thus threefold.
-We first consider a probabilistic theory of how second-order steps can be accommodated in a stochastic \tal{Adagrad}-like\footnote{That is an algorithm that reduces to \tal{Adagrad} when second-order information is not used.} optimization method.
+We first consider a probabilistic theory of how second-order steps can be accommodated in a stochastic \tal{AdaGrad}-like\footnote{That is an algorithm that reduces to \tal{AdaGrad} when second-order information is not used.} optimization method.
 We also show how this can be done in the context of bound-constrained problems, and, finally, propose a theory which does not assume that gradient oracles are unbiased.

 More specifically, we consider the problem \beqn{problem} \min_{x \in \calF} f(x) \tim{ where } \calF = \{x\in\Re^n \mid l_i \leq x_i \leq u_i \} \eeqn where $f$ is a smooth (possibly nonconvex) function from an open set containing the feasible region $\calF\subseteq \Re^n$ into $\Re$, and where $l$ and $u$ are vectors specifying the lower and upper bounds on the variables, respectively (infinite entries in $l$ and/or $u$ are allowed).
 We also assume that $\nabla_x^1f(x)$ cannot be computed exactly but is approximated by a random oracle.
 As a consequence, the algorithm we are about to describe generates a random process, where, for a given iterate $x_k$, the oracle computes the gradient oracle $g(x_k,\xi)$ where $\xi$ is a random variable (whose distribution may depend on $x_k$), with probability space $(\Omega, \calT_\Omega, \mathbb{P})$.
 For brevity, we will denote $g_k\eqdef g(x_k,\xi)$ and we also define $G_k = \nabla_x^1f(x_k)$ and $H_k = \nabla_x^2f(x_k)$.
-The expectation conditioned to knowing $g_0,\ldots,g_{k-1}$ will be denoted by the symbol $\Econd{k}{\cdot}$.
+Conditioned to knowing $g_0,\ldots,g_{k-1}$, the expectation will be denoted by the symbol $\Econd{k}{\cdot}$, the probability of an event will be denoted as $P_k(\cdots)$ and $\mathbbm{1}(\cdot)$ will denote the indicator function of the event.
 The symbol $\|\cdot\|$ denotes the 2-norm.